Same-Sex Training Policy Results in Millions in Liability?

 Obesity = Impairment?

-The Situation: You are hiring for a position that has some significant safety concerns.
+the situation You are hiring for a position that has some significant safety concerns.
 You offer the job to an applicant, contingent upon a successful medical screening.
-The screening ends up showing that the applicant is morbidly obese and you are concerned about the risks that could be associated with his performing the functions of the job.
-You decide not to hire him.
-Can he succeed on a claim of discrimination?…READ MORE
+The screening ends up showing that the applicant is morbidly obese and you are concerned about the risks that could be associated with his performing the functions of […]

 Can Automated Response to Online Employment Application Show Knowledge of Age?